What are the kinds of special educational needs for which provision is made at Trinity Academy Newcastle?

 The process for all complaints is made available in the parent admission pack.
 The complaints procedure is also available on the website or from Central Admin on request.

-How does the governing body involve others - including health, Childrens social care, adult social care, local authorirt services and voluntary organisations, in meeting the needs of students at Trinity and in supporting their families?
+How does the Board of Directors involve others - including Health, Children's Social Care, Adult Social Care, The Early Help Team, Local Authority Services and Voluntary Organisations, in meeting the needs of learners at Trinity Academy Newcastle and in supporting their families?

-We have a wide range of staff working together within the Academy to support the students and their families.
-We work alongside a range of other professionals in meeting students needs including Social Workers, Educational Psychologists, CYPs workers, School Nurses, Speech and Language Therapists.
-All these professionals work within Trinity, training staff, advising staff, working with students.
+We have a wide range of staff working together within the Academy to support the Learners and their families.
+We work alongside a range of other professionals in meeting learners’ needs including Social Workers, Intensive Family Support Workers Educational Psychologists, CYPS workers, School Nurses, Speech and Language Therapists.
+All these professionals can work within Trinity Academy Newcastle, training staff, advising staff, working with learners.

-All contact numbers for support services, described above, can be provided by the academy if required.
+All contact numbers for support services, described above, can be provided by the Academy if required and referrals made on your child’s behalf.

-Where is the information on the Newcastle local offer published?
+Where is the information on the Trinity Academy Newcastle local offer published?

 The Local Authority publish their arrangements for SEN. Further Details can be found on the Newcastle website by following the link below.